Southwest Zone

 UMPQUA RIVER, MAINSTEM: Steelhead, Chinook, shad, bass

-The Umpqua will open to fall Chinook fishing July 1 but is only open on Tuesdays, Thursday, and Saturdays in the areas covered under permanent regulations.
+The Umpqua opened to fall Chinook fishing July 1 but is only open on Tuesdays, Thursday, and Saturdays in the areas covered under permanent regulations.
 Fishing remains open to hatchery coho fishing under permanent regulations.
-Anglers are only allowed one adult Chinook for the season in aggregate with the Smith and North Fork Smith rivers.
+Anglers are only allowed one adult Chinook (hatchery or wild) for the season in aggregate with the Smith and North Fork Smith rivers.
 The season will close to Chinook once the 500 wild fish quota is reached.

 Summer steelhead angling is slow.
 This is mostly a catch-and-release fishery with very few hatchery summer steelhead.
 Only hatchery steelhead may be harvested.